wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 Targets being monitored are discovered via <strong>service discovery</strong> as well as static configuration.

-Promethus provides multiple modes of graphing and dashboarding support, but many use Grafana to do visualization by accessing an API Prometheus exposes for <strong>PromQL</strong>.
+Promethus provides multiple modes of graphing and dashboarding support, but many use Grafana to do visualization by accessing an API Prometheus exposes for <strong>PromQL</strong> (Prometheus Query Language) expressions.

-Metrics can be exported from Prometheus using the blackbox_exporter installed using https://github.com/cloudalchemy/ansible-blackbox-exporter or a node exported installed by https://github.com/cloudalchemy/ansible-node-exporter  PROTIP: When starting out, using Node exporter achieves less vendor lock-in associated with instrumenting code base for Prometheus.
+Metrics can be exported from Prometheus using the blackbox_exporter installed using <a target="_blank" href="https://github.com/cloudalchemy/ansible-blackbox-exporter">ansible-blackbox-exporter</a> or a node exported installed by <a target="_blank" href="https://github.com/cloudalchemy/ansible-node-exporter">ansible-node-exporter</a>.
+PROTIP: When starting out, using Node exporter achieves less vendor lock-in associated with instrumenting code base for Prometheus.

 <pre>
 prometheus_alertmanager_config: